 Anthropology is the holistic study of humankind, across space and time.
 The discipline is divided into four fields: cultural anthropology, linguistics, archaeology, and physical/biological anthropology, all of which are represented in the department offerings.
 The emerging field of medical anthropology, a cross-over between cultural and physical, is also well represented in the department as demonstrated by our new interdisciplinary major in Sociomedical Sciences, which is administered by the Department of Anthropology.

-The SUNY Geneseo program in Anthropology is designed to provide a broad-based, comprehensive education in both the theoretical and practical aspects of Anthropology.
-Courses, laboratory experiences, learning experiences inside and outside the classroom setting are designed to serve the professional goals of students and faculty.
+The SUNY Geneseo program in Anthropology provides a comprehensive education in both the theoretical and practical aspects of Anthropology.
+Courses, laboratory experiences, and learning experiences inside and outside the classroom setting serve the professional goals of students and faculty, training a new generation of anthropologists to have a positive impact on the world.
+Exciting study abroad and study away opportunities are also available within our department.